 column in the output row, with the column name equal to value of the

-column, and the column value equal to the value of the
+column column, and the column value equal to the value of the

-column.
-In this case the OFFSET
+value column.
+In this case the OFFSET and LIMIT will be

 respected.
 This allows for more sophisticated rows to be returned